ayalamin/git-project/README.md

 Task-2:
 This script reads a file and a desired separator, then iterates through the file lines, printing fields separated by the specified separator.
-Written by Ayala Min-Har
+Written by Ayala Min-Hahar
 (To call it press 2)

 Task-3:
 This script reads numbers between 1 and 10 from the user and prints the corresponding numeric words along with the frequency of their appearance.
-Written by Ayala Min-Har
+Written by Ayala Min-Hahar
 (To call it press 3)

 Task-4: